Email signature

 Direct link

-||| Apple very recently banned the display of images loaded from an external server in its Mail software.
-Our team is working hard to create a dedicated solution.
+||| Apple has very recently blocked the display of images loaded from an external server in its Mail app.
+Our team is hard at work developing a dedicated solution.

-1. modify the .mailsignature file
+3. Edit the .mailsignature file

-In the Finder, select Go > Go to folder.
+In the Finder, select Go > Go to Folder.

 Click Go.

-3.4. click on MAIL > V8 (or other number) > MAILDATA > SIGNATURE
+3.4.
+Click MAIL > V8 (or another number) > MAILDATA > SIGNATURE

-3.5. then find the last file created, which will be 1XC1D786-D938-3GZ9-FO29-2F02T7J8SL14.mailsignature (check the date and time of creation).
+3.5.
+Next, you’ll need to find the most recently created file, which will be in the format 1XC1D786-D938-3GZ9-FO29-2F02T7J8SL14.mailsignature (check the creation date and time)

-3.7. don't forget to save your changes!
+3.7.
+Don’t forget to save your changes!

 1. Check the result of your professional email signature